shtirlic/picocalc_southbridge/README.md

 - drastic reduction in the STM32's electricity consumption when running (~3.5 mA),
 - clean up (by removing stm32duino dependencies, use STM32HAL instead, maybe I'll switch to libopencm3 someday...) to reduce binary size (~25 KB) and allow more features to be implemented,
 - added configuration saving solution (using internal flash, including backlight option),
-- new I2C registers memory allocation and structure (keeping compatible access to REG_ID_TYP and REG_ID_VER registers to check how to handle comm from pico board side)(WIP),
+- new I2C registers memory allocation and structure for cleaner evolution in feature (pico I2C driver updated to handle this version along with official)(WIP),
 - interrupt event output to pico board can be configured during runtime (for keyboard event or RTC alarm),
 - rewriten or added some debug UART interface message (only when compiled in DEBUG release type),
 - internal RTC access through dedicated I2C registers,